USS Essex (LHD-2): Collision with USNS Yukon

 On 16 May 2012, Essex suffered an apparent steering failure while approaching USNS Yukon for an underway replenishment.
 The two ships collided, causing damage to both ships.
 There were no injuries, and no loss of fuel was reported.
 Both ships were able to continue to San Diego under their own power.
 On 19 June 2012 the Navy announced that the ship's commander, Captain Chuck Litchfield, had been relieved of command due to "loss of confidence in his ability to command."

 An investigation determined that the collision was avoidable and caused by improper supervision by Litchfield over his junior bridge crew.
 Although Essex's steering had failed, the investigation determined that better leadership by Litchfield could have prevented the collision.
 The investigation recommended administrative action against Essex's executive officer, Officer Of the Deck (OOD), conning officer, and helm safety officer.

 Essex entered Naval Base San Diego for an 18-month maintenance and upgrade on 18 September 2012.

 2014

 After two years of dry-dock and pier side maintenance, Essex executed an on-time underway to conduct sea trials in April 2014.
-Essex also received an aviation certification in May 2014 by showing proficiency in the launching, landing and refueling of various helicopters and MV-22 Ospreys on the flight deck.
+Essex also received an aviation certification in May 2014 by showing proficiency in the launching, landing, and refueling of various helicopters and MV-22 Ospreys on the flight deck.
 Essex was one of the three US Navy ships, the other two being Harry S. Truman and Kearsarge, in which the US Navy installed metal 3D printers.

 2015

-On 30 November 2015, Essex and her Amphibious Ready Group (ARG), embarked with the 15th MEU entered the United States Third Fleet Area of Operations (AO), returning from a deployment that spread across the 5th, 6th and 7th AOs.
+On 30 November 2015, Essex and her Amphibious Ready Group (ARG), embarked with the 15th MEU and entered the United States Third Fleet Area of Operations (AO), returning from a deployment that spread across the 5th, 6th and 7th AOs.